 Visit Music for a full list of works

-A one act opera, currently in development, inspired by the life of Mabel Dodge Luhan.
-Scored for 2 sopranos, mezzo-soprano, tenor, baritone, and bass-baritone, with chorus and chamber ensemble.
-Excerpts presented in piano-vocal concert workshop reading on August 12, 2016 at the Harwood Museum of Art in Taos, New Mexico, and on upcoming Six Scenes program presented by American Opera Projects in New York City on September 30 & October 2, 2016.
+A chamber opera in one act (83 minutes), set in New Mexico in the 1910's and '20s, inspired by the life of writer, philanthropist, and salon hostess Mabel Dodge Luhan.
+Scored for 2 sopranos, mezzo-soprano, tenor, baritone, and bass-baritone with seven-piece chamber ensemble and an optional SATB chorus.
+Video features excerpts from a piano-vocal workshop reading on August 12, 2016 at the Harwood Museum of Art in Taos, NM.
+Learn more at mabelscall.com.

 Point Reyes from Chimney Rock (2014)

-Orchestral tone poem commissioned by the NYU Symphony and premiered on March 3, 2014 at the Skirball Center for the Performing Arts in New York, NY.
+Orchestral tone poem inspired by the landscape of Point Reyes National Seashore and a woodblock print by artist Tom Killion.
+Commissioned by the NYU Symphony and premiered on March 3, 2014 at the Skirball Center for the Performing Arts in New York, NY.
 Conducted by David Rosenmeyer.

 Explore John Muir's Yosemite (2014)